MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ### Mode 1: Run the remote app on PC in Connect Mode and the Holographic Remoting player app in Listen Mode:

-- If the Holographic Remoting Player app is already installed from the store on the Hololens 2, skip the three steps below and run the app.
+- If the Holographic Remoting Player app is already installed from the store on the HoloLens 2, skip the three steps below and run the app.

 - Open the Holographic Remoting Sample Player app using VS 2019.
-In order to run on a Hololens 2 that's attached to your PC using a USB cable, configure as follows:
+In order to run on a HoloLens 2 that's attached to your PC using a USB cable, configure as follows:
 ![running-har-sample-player-sol](images/har-sample-player-run-sol.png)

 - Open the **Properties** page for your project, navigate to **Configuration Properties** > **Debugging** > **Remote Machine**, and then, in the **Command Line Arguments** field, add "-listen".
 ![har-sample-player-app-listenmode-configuration](images/har-sample-player-listening.png)

-- To deploy the SamplePlayer solution on Hololens 2, press the play button in the VS solution.
-You'll be able to see the HAR Sample player running on Hololens 2, displaying that it is "Waiting for a connection on IP address of Hololens 2."
+- To deploy the SamplePlayer solution on HoloLens 2, press the play button in the VS solution.
+You'll be able to see the HAR Sample player running on HoloLens 2, displaying that it is "Waiting for a connection on IP address of HoloLens 2."

-- In the remote app running on the host PC, add the IP address of Hololens 2 displayed above and then select **Connect**.
+- In the remote app running on the host PC, add the IP address of HoloLens 2 displayed above and then select **Connect**.

-- After the connection is established, the Holographic Remoting Player app running on Hololens 2 will start "Receiving".
+- After the connection is established, the Holographic Remoting Player app running on HoloLens 2 will start "Receiving".

 ### Mode 2: Run the remote app on your PC in Listen Mode and the HAR player app in Connect Mode:

 - On the 2D UI screen in the remote app running on PC, click **Listen**.

 - Open the Holographic Remoting Sample Player app using VS 2019.
-In order to run on a Hololens 2 that's attached to your PC using a USB cable, configure as follows:
+In order to run on a HoloLens 2 that's attached to your PC using a USB cable, configure as follows:
 ![running-har-sample-player-sol](images/har-sample-player-run-sol.png)

 - Give in the IP address of the host PC as command line argument to the SamplePlayer app.
 Right click on SamplePlayer project → Properties→ Configuration Properties → Debugging → Command Line Arguments
 ![har-sample-player-app-connectmode-configuration](images/har-sample-player-connecting.png)

-- To deploy the SamplePlayer solution on Hololens 2, press the play button in the VS solution.
-You'll be able to see the HAR Sample player running on Hololens 2, displaying that it is "Connecting to IP address given in command line arguments"
+- To deploy the SamplePlayer solution on HoloLens 2, press the play button in the VS solution.
+You'll be able to see the HAR Sample player running on HoloLens 2, displaying that it is "Connecting to IP address given in command line arguments"

-- Once the connection is established, the Holographic Remoting Sample Player app running on Hololens 2 will start "Receiving".
+- Once the connection is established, the Holographic Remoting Sample Player app running on HoloLens 2 will start "Receiving".

 ## Migrate from previous Holographic Remoting APIs